Asif-shah786/ai-real-estate-advisor/reports/methodology.md

 **Contextual Enrichment Data**: Integration with external datasets including UK Police API for crime statistics, Ofsted for school ratings, Transport for Greater Manchester for transport links, and local authority data for council tax bands.
 This multi-domain integration addresses the research gap on conversational agents that can handle complex, multi-faceted queries spanning multiple data domains.

 **Legal and Regulatory Data**: Integration of UK property law and GDPR compliance information, ensuring the system can provide accurate legal guidance while maintaining regulatory compliance.
 This addresses RQ5 on operationalizing GDPR compliance in conversational AI systems.

+**Implementation Success**: All three data streams have been successfully integrated, creating a comprehensive knowledge base that supports complex, multi-faceted real estate queries.

 3.3.2 Aspect-Based Chunking Strategy